LHunor/family-todo-list/README.md

 * **History:** History contains every change made to a task since it was created.
 Can be cleared by admins.
 ***
 # Example of use:
-Mother creates a new task "wash dishes", sets deadline to 6 p.m. and assign Son user to it.
+Mother creates a new task "wash dishes", sets deadline to 6 p.m. and assigns Son1 user to it.
-Son1 leaves a comment "Can't do it, I have to do my Alkalmazások fejlesztése homework" and reassings the task to Son2 Son2 washes the dishes and marks the task as done.
+Son1 leaves a comment "Can't do it, I have to do my Alkalmazások fejlesztése homework" and reassings the task to Son2.
+Son2 washes the dishes and marks the task as done.